Help & Support

 If you have less than 20% of the home's value, your application will be affected by Reserve Bank LVR restrictions.

 If you're a property investor wanting to invest in residential property in New Zealand, you'll need 40% deposit unless the loan falls within exemptions.
-Find out more about LVR restrictions.

-Now that you know what your goal is, it’s time to start some serious saving.
+Now you know what your goal is, it’s time to start some serious saving.
 Here are the basic steps.

 - Use your income vs expenses budget to decide on a regular amount that you can comfortably save towards your deposit.